plinioseniore/capyknock/README.md

 Ensure to have a libcap compatible software that is supported by [Scapy](https://github.com/secdev/scapy).

 Then run the capyknock py script as needed, read [FIRSTRUN.md](FIRSTRUN.md) for a step by step guide.

-If you need only the client, the only dependency is `cryptography`.

 ## Why capyknock